What are the features of the Forms tool?

 At some point, you may want to view data within a certain range, such as this past week or this year to date.
 The default view is this month to date, but can be changed to accommodate the time frame you'd like to see.
 From the Forms dashboard, you'll find a filter near the top left.
 Select this filter and change your view to suit your preference.

-You can also choose a custom date range and input your preferred range.
+You can also choose a custom time period and input your preferred range.

-Once in the Forms dashboard, you'll find a blue button to Create New Form.
+Once in the Forms dashboard, you'll find a button to Create a form.

 Adding form fields